fuerchter/rayman-ps1-decomp/README.md

 Please help matching the remaining [~50 nonmatching non-psyq functions](https://docs.google.com/spreadsheets/d/1vJuS9sQnzeYvZqrR-QtGGEMYePni6XKZGVvfAUoAtjU)!

 WIP matching decompilation of [Rayman on the PS1](http://redump.org/disc/8326/).
 We had symbols from [Rayman Classic](https://raymanpc.com/wiki/en/Rayman_Classic).
 Unfortunately, I worked rather messy (code style, etc.).
 This repo does not come with any of the game's assets.
-A copy of the game's exe is required to build.

-## Build instructions for ubuntu (24.04.1 LTS) and WSL:
+## Build instructions for ubuntu (24.04.1 LTS) and WSL with splat:
 ```
 git clone --recursive https://github.com/fuerchter/rayman-ps1-decomp
 ```